bodo-ai/Bodo/docs/docs/quick_start/quickstart_platform_sdk.md

 ### Run a SQL Job
-To run a SQL job, create a test.sql file and a catalog in https://platform.bodo.ai.
+To run a SQL job, create a test.sql file and a [catalog][sql_catalog] in https://platform.bodo.ai.
 Then, run the job as follows:
 ```python
 from bodosdk import BodoWorkspaceClient